 The NEO Pedicle Screw SystemTM is intended to provide immobilization and stabilization of spinal segments in skeletally mature patients as an adjunct to fusion.
-The system is intended for posterior, non-cervical fixation for the following indications: degenerative dise disease (defined as back pain of discogenic origin with degeneration of the dise confirmed by history and radiographie studies), spondylolisthesis, trauma (i.e., fracture or dislocation), spinal stenosis, curvatures (scoliosis, kyphosis, and/or lordosis) tumor, pseudarthrosis, and/or failed previous fusion.
+The system is intended for posterior, non-cervical fixation for the following indications: degenerative dise disease (defined as back pain of discogenic origin with degeneration of the dise confirmed by history and radiographie studies), spondylolisthesis, trauma (i.e., racture or dislocation), spinal stenosis, tumor, pseudarthrosis, and/or failed previous fusion.
 The Instruments are to be used for the implantation of the above mentioned medical devices.